Customs Form (International Shipping)

 What Is Customs Form?

 Every package crossing an international border requires a customs declaration.
 For USPS, the most common forms are PS Form 2976 (small customs form for items under $400) and PS Form 2976-A (full customs declaration for items over $400 or when required by the destination country).
 FedEx and UPS generate electronic customs documents through their shipping systems.
 The customs form must accurately describe each item in the package, its value, weight, and the HS (Harmonized System) tariff code if known.
 Inaccurate or incomplete customs forms can result in package delays, additional duties charged to the recipient, or the package being returned to sender or seized by customs authorities.
+The good news: when you create an international label, the form is generated and populated from your shipment details, so the data on the label and the data on the customs declaration always match.
+That consistency is what keeps a parcel moving through clearance instead of sitting in a backlog while an officer reconciles two documents that disagree.

 Why It Matters